facebook/react-native-website/website/blog/2025-04-08-react-native-0.79.md

 Starting from this release, we will be shipping the JavaScript Bundle uncompressed by default, so your Android apps will be generally faster to start.

-We tested this feature on the Discord app and got a significant performance boost: Discord’s time-to-interactive (TTI) was reduced by 400ms, which was a 12% speedup with a one-line change (tested on a Samsung A14).
+The [Margelo](https://margelo.com) team tested this feature on the Discord app and got a significant performance boost: Discord’s time-to-interactive (TTI) was reduced by 400ms, which was a 12% speedup with a one-line change (tested on a Samsung A14).

 On the other hand, storing the bundle uncompressed, will result in a higher space consumption for your application on the user device.
 If this is a concern to you, you can toggle this behavior using the `enableBundleCompression` property in your `app/build.gradle` file.